 All Scouts in Troop 200 wear the same black neckerchief with red trim.
 (You may also see a blue-trimmed neckerchief – that was created in 2020 to celebrate our 65th anniversary as a Troop.)
 This is to identify the Scouts as a common group but the neckerchief also has some historical significance.

-Exploding fireworks: Prior to 2000, our troop was chartered by the Lebanon Reformed Church.
-Every 4th of July, Lebanon holds a parade down Main Street, ending at Holjes-Sheppard Park, located right behind the church.
-Over the years, you may have seen us marching in the parade.
+Exploding fireworks: Our roots in run deep.
+Every 4th of July, Lebanon holds a parade down Main Street, ending at Holjes-Sheppard Park, located right behind the Lebanon Reformed Church, from which we’re chartered.
+Over the years, you may have seen us marching in the parade, caroling in town during December or holding a flag retirement ceremony at the park in the Spring.

 Holjes-Sheppard Memorial Park is special to us, it’s named in honor of two Troop 200 Scouts that were killed in action during the Vietnam War.
 Every May we retire worn U.S. flags at the park.
 We invite members of the community, veterans and the general public to join us.
 Below is more information on the lives of these two local heroes.